rmrkdao/rmrkdao-spec/entities/proposal.md

 	},
 	"id": {
 		"type": "string",
-		"value": "a 5 digit alpha-numeric string used to identify the proposal.
+		"value": "a 10 digit case insensitive alpha-numeric string used to identify the proposal.
 		This should be generated randomly and should be unique across all proposals.
 		This string cannot contain any special characters.
-For example 1Efvv is acceptable but 1._$4 is not."
+For example 1e6ttkjfvv is acceptable but 1.^jta_$4% is not."
 	},
 	"options": {
 		"type": "array",